 UK citizens living in an EU country

-If you're a UK citizen but you're currently living in an EU country, your access to your benefits and pension may depend on whether Brexit is a 'deal' or 'no deal' situation.
+If you're a UK citizen but you're currently living in an EU country, your access to your benefits and pension may depend on whether we are in a 'deal' or 'no deal' situation when the transition period ends.

 In the event of a 'deal' situation, you should still have access to your benefits and pension as normal.